-I am late to the luncheon!
+I am late for the luncheon.
 My Let’s Lunch friends met last Friday for a glass of bubbly along with their favorite nibbles.
 I have no excuse.
 Except, this gorgeous salmon for Home Cured Copper River Salmon Gravlax was still curing!

 Our luncheon date this month was to share nibbles that we enjoy with a glass or two of Champagne.
-I had a few recipes I was going to share with my group; but, then this gorgeous shipment of freshly caught Copper River Salmon showed up just in time (almost just in time) for the party.
+I had a few recipes I was going to share with my group; but, then this gorgeous shipment of freshly caught Copper River Salmon showed up just in time for the party.
 I knew instantly what I was going to do with some of it.

 1 pound fresh salmon sockeye, deboned, skin on